qucosa/qucosa-vagrant/README.md

 ## Usage

 1. Clone the Git repository
-2. Run `vagrant up` to install, run and provision the Virtual Machine
+2. Run `vagrant up` to install, run and provision the Virtual Machine.
 3. Run the `getip.sh` script to obtain the IP of the VM just started
-4. Connect your browser to http://`IP_OF_VM`:8080/fedora and see the Repository Description Page.
+4. Connect your browser to http://`IP_OF_VM`:8080/fedora/describe and see the Repository Description Page.
+   Check the Elasticsearch installation via http://`IP_OF_VM`:9200
+5. Also, there is port forwarding to `localhost:4711` for accessing Tomcat and `localhost:4712 for Elasticsearch`
+6. Please consult the [Known Issues](#known-issues) section.

 ## DNS support